-17) OPEN DIALOGUE
+19) OPEN DIALOGUE

-Agrocortex recognizes the importance of maintaining a communication channel with all interested parties affected by operations in the Forest Management Unit.
-Therefore, to clarify questions, comments, suggestions and complaints, the Company has some relationship channels:
+AGROCORTEX recognizes the of importance maintaining a communication channel with all interested parties affected by operations in the Forest Management Unit.
+Therefore, to clarify questions, comments. suggestions and complaints, the Company has some relationship channels:

 Acre

 ROD BR 364, S/N, Complemento LOTE 50, Zona Rural, CEP 69.950-000 Manoel Urbano, Acre, Brasil